Nosiviwe Mapisa-Nqakula: National Assembly: 1994–2002

 While still serving as ANCWL secretary-general, Mapisa-Nqakula stood as an ANC candidate in the April 1994 general election and was elected to a seat in the National Assembly, the lower house of the South African Parliament.
 After two years as a backbencher, she succeeded Lindiwe Sisulu as chairperson of Parliament's Joint Standing Committee on Intelligence in September 1996.
-In August 2001, she was additionally appointed as deputy chairperson of the ANC's new 22-member political committee in Parliament, chaired by Deputy President Jacob Zuma.
+In August 2001, she was additionally appointed deputy chairperson of the ANC's new 22-member political committee in Parliament, chaired by Deputy President Jacob Zuma.

 In December 2001, the ANC announced that it would appoint Mapisa-Nqakula to succeed fraud-accused Tony Yengeni as Chief Whip of the Majority Party.
 The Mail & Guardian reported that she had "lobbied long and hard" for the promotion.
 She soon oversaw a major reshuffle of the ANC's parliamentary caucus, and she was praised "for her energy and efficiency".
 During this period, she was labelled a "rising star" in politics, in part because both she and her husband were known to be close to, and highly loyal to, President Thabo Mbeki.